-To format any storage drive in Windows, you just have to right-click on the drive and select the Format option.
-It’s a straight-forward affair.
+To format a storage drive in Windows, you have to right-click on the drive and select the Format option.
+It’s a straightforward affair.
 No deep menus, no nothing.
-But, there will be times when this process fails to format USB drive and throws bizarre errors like unable to format, unable to assign the drive letter, etc.
+But, there will be times when this process fails to format the USB drive and throws bizarre errors.
+Some of these formatting errors include but are not limited to unable to format, unable to assign the drive letter, etc.

-In those situations, you can try formatting USB drive from command prompt.
-Below are the steps needed to format USB drive from command prompt.
-Follow them one by one and you will have a formatted drive in a few seconds.
+You can try formatting the USB drive from Command Prompt in those situations.
+Below are the steps needed to format a USB drive from Command Prompt.
+Follow them one by one, and you will have a formatted drive in a few seconds.

-Warning: before formatting the USB drive, backup any date in it.
-Formatting a drive deletes all data in it irrecoverably.
+Warning: before formatting the USB drive, back up the date in it.
+Formatting a drive deletes all data, and the process is often irrecoverable.

 Format USB Using CMD

-Formatting USB drive via command prompt is far easier than you think.
+Formatting a USB drive via Command Prompt is far easier than you think.
 All you have to do is select the drive and execute a specific format command.

-3. To format the USB drive, we need to make use of the Diskpart tool.
-So, execute
+2. To format the USB drive, we need to use the Diskpart tool.
+So, execute the

-4. You will now be inside the Diskpart utility.
-Execute
+3. You will now be inside the Diskpart utility.
+Execute the

 list disk command to list all the disks in your system.

-5. From the above list, identify your USB drive.
+4. From the list, identify your USB drive.
 You can generally identify the USB drive using its size.
 For instance, I’ve plugged in a 4GB pen drive.
 So my USB drive is represented as “Disk 2” with 3818MB.

 select disk <diskNumber>

-Once you replace the above command with the actual disk number, the command will look something like this.
+Once you replace the dummy command with the actual disk number, the command looks like this.

 select disk 2